cjhubbs/eleventy-bliss-blog/content/08/09/how-much-experience-have-presidential-and-vp-candidates-had.md

 So, for example, George H. W. Bush, in 1984, had 4 years of college, 4 years in the military, 5 years in government service, 4 years in congress, and 4 years as VP.
 That gives him a score of ((4\*0.25)+(4\*0.25)+(5\*0.5)+(4\*0.75)+(4\*1.0)) = 11.50.

 With those multipliers in place it was easy enough to get Excel to do some sums and give me some totals.
-(You can [download my spreadsheet](http://www.chrishubbs.com/wordpress/wp-content/uploads/2008/09/presidential_experience.xls) here if you want to.)

 What I found was fairly interesting.